 Can Anise Harm a Dog?

 Only give dogs a small amount of anise at a time.
 According to the ASPCA, "a great deal of anise seed extract can rile up a dog's stomach or slightly depress its nervous system."
-However, sprinkling a small about on a favorite toy or putting it in a treat doesn't harm the dog.
+However, sprinkling a small amout on a favorite toy or putting it in a treat doesn't harm the dog.

-Using Anise Seeds as Treats
+Using the Seeds as Treats

 The small seeds of annual anise are all you need, and they are available online if you don't grow anise at home.
 The seeds are easy to grind up, or they can be added whole to your dog's treat.
 However, be warned that if you sprinkle anise seeds in the stuffing of your dog's toys, your dog may attack and tear apart the toys.
 A safer way to apply the scent for energetic dogs in as an essential oil.
 A few drops is all it takes.
 You can safely reapply when the scent fades.